Winter supposedly ends in a few minutes. I'm here to write its obituary.

 And we at the Square Peg were made corpulent with delight.

 And we shouldn't forget the cold.
-The winter just past was likewise the third-coldest in our history.
+The winter just concluded was likewise the third-coldest in our history.
 It stands an Olympic-like three-tenths of a degree from the record low average of 18.3 degrees Fahrenheit posted in 1903/04.
 It is sobering to realize that for giant stretches of time, it was warmer in the freezer.

 I am grateful I did not die while shoveling snow.
 This because owing to the bronze medal cold, much of the bronze medal snowfall was dry.
-To those luxuriating in blissful ignorance of such things, a heaping shovelful of dry snow weighs much, much less than a heaping shovelful of wet snow.
+To those luxuriating in blissful ignorance of such things, a heaping shovelful of dry snow weighs much, much less than does a heaping shovelful of wet snow.

 So there’s that.

 But I can’t summon similar gratitude over the 2,628 times I had to scrape ice off the windows of my car.
-Or sweep snow from it or remove its cement-like accumulation from the wheel wells and front and rear undercarriage.
+Or sweep snow from it or remove the cement-like accumulation from the wheel wells and front and rear undercarriage.
 Nor am I dancing a jig over the 104 additional gallons of gas I burned at $3.79 per warming it up.

 The layers and layers of clothing I was forced to don every time I went outdoors and then had to remove when I returned indoors also left me distinctly unenthused.
 Ditto the considerable irritation I experienced while buckling my shoulder harness and seat belt in an already narrow space made narrower by bulky winter clothing.